Jacksoften/wine-catalog/README.md

 * All filenames are in the form of UCD_Lehmann_0000.jpg

-* I used ggplot2 package to recover the words and numbers according to their position.
+* I used ggplot2 package to recover the words and numbers according to their position. *one example is put in ./notes*

 ## 0208
 Nothing